Welcome Visitors! Seasonal Updates and Information for Visiting Sheep Pasture

 Q: Are there ticks or mosquitoes at Sheep Pasture?

-For more information about protecting yourself from biting insects this summer, we encourage you to click here for the Mass.gov website for more information on repellents, tick removal, and more.
+For more information about protecting yourself from biting insects we encourage you to click here for the Mass.gov website for more information on repellents, tick removal, and more.

 Q: Can I have my wedding photos or senior pictures taken at Sheep Pasture?
-Can I have my business cookout there this summer?
+Can I have my business cookout there this year?

-To maintain the peaceful outdoor atmosphere for all visitors, leafleting cars or other promotional activities are not allowed at Sheep Pasture at any time.
+To maintain the peaceful outdoor atmosphere for all visitors, leafleting cars, campaigning, or other promotional activities are not allowed at Sheep Pasture at any time.
+Drones and drone photography are not permitted without permission from NRT.

 Q: Does Sheep Pasture accept orphaned wildlife or farm animals in need of a home?